lk2344/freestyle-project/README.md

 1. Clone repository onto desktop.
 2. Create a pip environment ```pipenv shell```
 3. Install Alpaca API ```pipenv install alpaca_trade_api```
-4. Create an account on alpaca.markets, navigate to your account homepage and collect your API key on the right side of the page.
+4. Create an account on https://alpaca.markets/, navigate to your account homepage and collect your API key on the right side of the page.

 ![image](https://raw.githubusercontent.com/lk2344/freestyle-project/main/img.png)